Generic Name: Deferiprone Tablets (de FER i prone)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Do not take antacids, foods, multivitamins, or other products that have aluminum, iron, or zinc within 4 hours before or 4 hours after this drug.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- Use birth control that you can trust to prevent pregnancy while taking this medicine (deferiprone tablets).
+- Use birth control that you can trust to prevent pregnancy while taking this medicine (deferiprone tablets) and for 6 months after stopping this medicine (deferiprone tablets).

 How is this medicine (Deferiprone Tablets) best taken?